Imagination turned invention

 Would you consider or have you considered getting a licensing deal with a major brand or applying for a deal on Shark Tank perhaps?

-I am not sure on the licensing deal but we would be open to it.
+I am not sure about the licensing deal but we would be open to it.
 We have applied for Shark Tank twice and are will likely apply again this year.
 Both times we made it to the second round.
-They had us make a 5-10 minute video answering a bunch of questions they gave us up front.
+They had us make a 5-10 minute video answering a bunch of questions they gave us upfront.
 They don’t tell you why you don’t get in, but our best guess is that we are not super high energy TV people so it doesn’t come naturally to us.
 But we will fake it till we make it!

 Does anyone in your family help with running your business or do you have any employees/assistants?

 YES!
 My amazing computer genius sister and business partner Laura Villivieille.
 She does all the website/marketing/photography and much more.
 We also have two local sewing companies that do most of our sewing (I still do some).

 Glenn Ann Bayne (right) with her sister and partner Laura Villivieille (left)